 Baby Geek Cookies for a Virtual Shower

 It’s perfect!
 I was so excited!
 I was ready to make some baby cookies.
 As I continued to read the email I noticed the theme was “Baby Geek” and then it happened.
-I froze.
-I couldn’t think of anything.
-I froze like an icicle and lost all feeling in my legs.
+I froze and I couldn’t think of anything.
+Have you ever felt frozen like an icicle and lost all feeling in your legs?
 Once I was able to move my legs again, I walked around the house for days muttering, “Baby Geek Cookies…”, “Baby Geek Cookies…”, “Baby Geek Cookies…”.
 What was I going to do?

 Then it hit me!
-I remembered a few years ago I bought some cookie cutters from Kookie Kulture and I knew what I was going to do.
+I remember a few years ago I bought some cookie cutters from Kookie Kulture and I knew what I was going to do.